Tipi-Hack/tipi-hack.github.io/_posts/2018-06-30-NDH16-Wavestone-Step3.md

 We can dump all files, including deleted one, by pressing `a` to select everything and `C` to dump.

 Good!
-We have retrived all the deleted files from the dump.
+We have retrieved all the deleted files from the dump.
 Maybe we can try to run `file` to identity suspicious result:
 ```bash
 $ find . -exec sh -c "file {};" \;
 [...]